nadiamariduena/vampire-survivor-pygame-0/LESSON_07_import-level-data.md

 🌈 **In the image below**, you can see that I have already made some adjustments to the settings.
 Customizing these colors can help you better visualize your project as you work.

 ### 🟢 Project Structure Overview

+As you **customize your settings**, you’ll also notice a glimpse of the project structure.
+While the tile map has been created by the instructor, you have the option to build one from scratch.